JmmyLi/Hall-of-Famous-Vtubers/README.md

 # Hall-of-Famous-Vtubers

-This webpage is a simple webpage that introduce famous Vtubers.
-You could find vtubers you like based on your preferences.
+This is a simple webpage that introduces famous Vtubers.
+You could find Vtubers you like based on your preferences.

 [![CodeFactor](https://www.codefactor.io/repository/github/jmmyli/hall-of-famous-vtubers/badge)](https://www.codefactor.io/repository/github/jmmyli/hall-of-famous-vtubers)
 <br>